 Graduate Certificate in Professional Supervision

 This course provides professional training in supervision for those in the caring professions who have a responsibility of support and oversight for others.
-The course is overseen by Associate Professor Rebecca Loundar and Dr Michael Paterson, Director of the Institute of Pastoral Supervision & Reflective Practice (UK)
+The Graduate Certificate of Professional Supervision is an accredited course with the Australian Association of Supervision.

 Professional supervision facilitates an ongoing conversation between a person’s soul (motivation), role (responsibilities) and context (enabling and limiting factors of practice).
 It attends to systemic wellbeing: the wellbeing of the practitioner; the wellbeing of the supervisee and the wellbeing of the organisation within which the work is set.